mpicbg-scicomp/tissue_miner/faq.md

 ## Is TissueAnalyzer part of TissueMiner ?

 TissueMiner works **downstream of** TissueAnalyzer.
 Therefore TissueAnalyzer is included in the TissueMiner framework.

+## How to change the number of digits used for padding ?
+Edit the tm.snkmk file located in the *workflow* folder, and find and replace %03d by the desired padding (ex: %04d for 4 digits).